 Type K copper has a thicker/heavier wall than Type L, but both meet NFPA 99 standards for positive pressure medical gas installations.
 Medical gas piping should come cleaned and capped from the manufacturer and be kept off of the floor and in a clean environment until it is ready to be installed.
 Learn more about medical copper tubing here.

 NFPA 99 Medical gas installations refer to the installation of piped medical gases (oxygen, medical air, N2O, etc.) using medical grade copper piping and medical equipment such as oil-less air compressors, medical alarm panels, and medical gas outlets.
 All of these types of equipment and piping make up the Medical Gas Pipeline System (MGPS).

 How to Install Med Gas Systems

-Medical gas pipeline systems cannot be installed by just anyone, the industry is highly regulated and systems should only be installed by licensed ASSE 6010 Medical Gas Installers.
+Medical gas pipeline systems should be installed by properly licensed medical gas installation companies, the industry is highly regulated and systems should only be installed by licensed ASSE 6010 Medical Gas Installers.
 Due to the critical life-safety nature of these systems, safety should always be your first and foremost priority, and it begins with hiring the right medical gas installation company to perform the installation

 MGI Provides Installation Services in the Following States: